uswds/uswds-site/pages/whats-new/overview.md

 layout: styleguide
 title: What’s new
 category: About
 lead: Here you can find the latest news and information about USWDS.
-Read our latest release notes, learn about our impact in the government, and learn how we conduct user research to continuously improve our product and process.
+Learn more about our product development and process, dive deeper into our Monthly Call topics, and see how we work with our partners to impact the government technology space.
 columns:
   - title: New users
     source: New Users